Deadline day: EPL clubs not finished after $2 billion outlay

 Liverpool manager Jurgen Klopp belatedly has made signing a midfielder a priority because of a slew of injuries in that department, most recently to captain Jordan Henderson.

 As for Man United, its final signing is set to be goalkeeper Martin Dubravka from Newcastle as a backup to David De Gea.
+United confirmed that the Slovakia international joined on a season-long loan.
 The future of Cristiano Ronaldo has been a hot topic since the end of last season — he has pushed to leave because United isn’t in the Champions League — but manager Erik ten Hag reiterated Wednesday that he is counting on the Portugal forward this season.

 The Premier League is back to pre-pandemic levels of spending — and some — on the back of its huge global broadcasting broadcasting deals worth about 10 billion pounds ($11.8 billion) over three seasons.